 Directions for 15 Bean Cajun Soup

-- Place cooked beans a large saucepan or Dutch oven add 3 cups of chicken broth and 4 cups of water bring to a full boil then reduce heat to low-medium heat and simmer 1 hour and 40 minutes.
+- Place cooked beans a large saucepan or Dutch oven, then add 3 cups of chicken broth and 4 cups of water bring to a full boil then reduce heat to low-medium heat and simmer 1 hour and 40 minutes.

 - Roux: In a skillet melt 3 tablespoons of butter, once melted sprinkle 3 tablespoons of flour into the melted butter.
 Cook gently moving around mixture to combine and lightly brown to a light amber color (careful not to over brown roux) reserve till needed.